ankitmishra01/curriculum/what-is-tech/what-is-tech.md

 **Students will understand** the kinds of skills needed to work in tech and the impact that they can have on society by building tech products.

 ### Specific Things To Teach
-- Things about the things
+- History of Sillion Valley
 - More things about the things
 	- This is a sub-thing about the things
 - Even more things about the things